-- Work requirements must be filled and academic standards met.
+- Work requirements must be fulfilled and academic standards met.

 - Tuition assistance for all graduate degree programs requires submission of a Career Development Proposal that qualifies the graduate study as career-related and verifies that relevant full-time employment opportunities in that field of study exist at MIT.

 Find out whether your course is covered under this plan.

 - you have been appointed to work at MIT for at least one year